My Mom always told me to listen to my body.

 I need to feel deeply connected to and inspired by my work.

-What got me to where I am today, where I have complete control over my schedule, freedom to travel, and a comfortable life in the Caribbean?
+What got me to where I am today, where I have complete control over my schedule, freedom to travel, and a comfortable life in Caribbean Costa Rica?

 I’m not covering every detail of my journey today, but there’s one big, crucial factor I want to share with you.